jooapa/jammer/README.md

 To change the SoundFont file, press `Shift + G` (default keybind).

-`Link to the SoundFont by path`: This will link the SoundFont file by path. **This will not copy the SoundFont file to the <jammer/soundfonts>.**
+`Link to a soundFont by path`: This will link the SoundFont file by path. **This will not copy the SoundFont file to the <jammer/soundfonts>.**

 `Import soundfont by path`: **This will copy the SoundFont file to the `<jammer/soundfonts>`.**